tzfun/vue-web-terminal/docs/others.md

 #### code

 Code type messages can display code and multi-line text more friendly, type is `code`, content type is string.
-It supports **highlight** and **codemirror** highlighting.

 ```json
 {